The world has grown hugely interested in South Korea. This is mainly because of K-pop, K-dramas, great food, and their rich culture!

 It may become difficult for you to decide where to go and may end up missing the great spots for tourists to visit, so it’s best if you plan out your itinerary carefully for your next Korean trip!

 Moving to an entirely different place can be quite nerve-wracking but also exciting!
 If you plan to move permanently, it’s best to know what to pack for Korea ahead.

 This is especially important if you came from a country with a different environment, especially when it comes to the seasons in South Korea.
 Unless you already have a place to stay, getting an apartment in Korea is also considered beforehand.

 Did you know that Koreans have a very interesting superstitious belief about when to move?
 Some Koreans believe that moving from one house to another on certain days can be bad luck.

 Everyday Life in Korea

-It’s a really unique country with lots of opportunities for everyone.
+Curious about what everyday life is like in Korea?
+It’s a unique country with lots of opportunities for everyone.
 Adventure or relaxation, young or old, short trip or permanent move—all is possible!